This Is the Laptop You Should Buy Right Now

 Also consider:

-And if you really want power, and don’t mind lugging around an enormous beast of a laptop with pitiful battery life, then we recommend MSI’s GT75 Titan 8RG...though it does start at $3,300.
+And if you really want power, and don’t mind lugging around an enormous beast of a laptop with less battery life, then we recommend MSI’s GS75.
+It starts as low as $2,100 and comes with Nvidia’s newer, and more powerful 20-series of GPUs.

 Advertisement